Banata

 Project Scoping

-SSO connections are scoped to the project they belong to.
+SSO connections are scoped to your project.
 A connection created in one project cannot be accessed or used by another project, even within the same account.
 This ensures tenant isolation in multi-project deployments.

 Domain Verification

-When domains are associated with an SSO connection, Banata Auth enforces that only users with matching email domains are routed through that connection.
+When you associate domains with an SSO connection, Banata Auth enforces that only users with matching email domains are routed through that connection.
 This prevents unauthorized domain claims and ensures users are directed to the correct IdP.

 Signature Validation